Kordight/kordight-main-page/readme.md

-# My main page WIP
+# My main page

 This is repo for my website avaliable at [kordight.dev](https://kordight.dev).